nzlatoff/chatbot.bot/README.md

 |- bot/
 ```

 The main bulk of the installation consists in getting Tensorflow 1.4 to work.
-Please follow the installation procedure on [fork of GPT-2](https://github.com/jchwenger/gpt-2/tree/chatbot/README.md#Installation) that was used for the project.
+Please follow the [installation procedure in the gpt-2 repo](https://github.com/jchwenger/gpt-2/tree/chatbot/README.md#Installation) that was used for the project.
 Once the installation is done, you can activate the conda environment like so:

 ```bash
 conda activate chatbot
 ```

-First, install the gpt-2 folder and the models (see the repo for instructions).
-Going back to `bot/`, add the following symlinks:
+It is essential to set everything up in the gpt-2 folder first,  and to have the models ready (see the repo for instructions).
+After having done that, going back to `bot/`, add the following symlinks:

 ```bash
 ln -s ../gpt-2/models